fauresystems/PySkeletonPlugin/README.md

 You are now ready to hack a new plugin :
 * add it to ***Room*** software (<a href="https://xcape.io/public/documentation/en/room/AddEchoPlugintoyourroom.html" target="_blank">see ***Room*** manual</a>)
 * create a new PyCharm project in the plugin folder (<a href="https://xcape.io/public/documentation/en/room/EditEchopluginwithPyCharm.html" target="_blank">see ***Room*** manual</a>)
+* you can run `clean-folder.bat` to remove unnecessary files now that build is complete

 ## Author